utk003/Chess-AI/README.md

 *TODO: A 3D graphics system is currently planned, but no work has been done for this so far.*

 ### The Non-Human Player Algorithms
-This project includes 6 different player options: the human player and 5 non-human player options.
-The game supports human vs human, human vs non-human, and non-human vs non-human games.
+This project includes 6 different player options: the human player and 5 non-human player types.
+The program supports human vs human, human vs non-human, and non-human vs non-human games.
 - The HUMAN player type is the only user-interactable type.
 Use this type in order to make your own moves.
 Any human-controlled moves can be made by clicking on the appropriate cells of the grid in the display.
 - The RANDOM player type is the simplest non-human player.
 It plays a random legal move on its turn, with all possible moves being equally likely.
 - The MINIMAX player type is the next non-human player type.
 It plays its move based on the [minimax](https://en.wikipedia.org/wiki/Minimax) algorithm.